schilkp/schilkp.github.io/content/blog/2026-01-24-protobuffer_repeat_append.md

 ```

 In protobufs, such "embedded" messages are encoded using the `LEN` scheme
-listed in the table above, which has an id of `2`.
+listed in the table above, which has an ID of `2`.
 Quite simply, after the key value, the length of the encoded child message in
 bytes is first serialised as a varlen-encoded value, followed by the normal
 encoding of the child message.